Yeah, even the ones who have stuck with you for years!

 So the crux of the matter is— site speed is important for business!
 Your website speed affects most of the metrics you use to measure performance.

 Bounce rate, conversion rate, engagement rate, and whatnot!
 A slow eCommerce will affect each one of them.
-Do you want to know how a slow website affects all these metrics?
+Do you want to know how and why slow website affects all these metrics?
 Let’s dive in:

 Why eCommerce website performance matters #1: Your store speed affects the customer experience